Saint George: Veneration in the Levant

-The Encyclopædia Britannica quotes G. A. Smith in his Historic Geography of the Holy Land, p.
-164, saying: "The Mahommedans who usually identify St. George with the prophet Elijah, at Lydda confound his legend with one about Christ himself.
+The Encyclopædia Britannica from 1911 quoted the Scottish theologian G. A. Smith in his Historic Geography of the Holy Land (1894), assuming: "The Mahommedans who usually identify St. George with the prophet Elijah, at Lydda confound his legend with one about Christ himself.
 Their name for Antichrist is Dajjal, and they have a tradition that Jesus will slay Antichrist by the gate of Lydda.
 The notion sprang from an ancient bas-relief of George and the Dragon on the Lydda church.
 But Dajjal may be derived, by a very common confusion between n and l, from Dagon, whose name two neighbouring villages bear to this day, while one of the gates of Lydda used to be called the Gate of Dagon."
+The connection of Saint George with a dragon was familiar since the Golden Legend of Jacobus de Voragine and can be traced to the close of the 6th century.
+At Apollonia–Arsuf or Joppa — neither of them far from Lydda — the mythological hero Perseus had slain the sea-monster that threatened the virgin Andromeda, and George, like many other Christian saints, entered into the inheritance of veneration previously enjoyed by a pagan hero as the French archaeologist Charles Simon Clermont-Ganneau wrote.
+Apollonia–Arsuf was one of several places where pagan imagination placed the exposure of Andromeda.
+Clermont-Ganneau derives Arsuf from Reseph, the Phoenician deity whom he identifies with Perseus.
+The myth travelled to Lydda (al-Lydd), where Perseus became George; and from there, mainly by the influence of the crusaders, Perseus and his dragon walked into the medieval European imagination.

+Due to the Christian influence on the Druze faith, two Christian saints have become among the Druze's most venerated figures: Saint George and Saint Elias.
+Thus, in all the villages inhabited by Druze and Christians in central Mount Lebanon a Christian church or Druze maqam is dedicated to either one of them.
+According to scholar Ray Jabre Mouawad the Druzes appreciated the two saints for their bravery: Saint George because he confronted the dragon and Saint Elias because he competed with the pagan priests of Baal and won over them.
+In both cases the explanations provided by Christians is that Druzes were attracted to warrior saints that resemble their own militarised society.